-This Annex includes the balance sheet (after appropriation) and income statement of each Guarantor as of and for the financial years ended 31 December 2019 and 31 December 2020.
-These have been prepared in accordance with Belgian generally accepted accounting principles and have been extracted from the relevant Guarantor's financial statements which were filed with the NBB (and were translated from Dutch to English).
+This Annex includes the balance sheet (after appropriation) and income statement of each Guarantor as of and for the financial years ended 31 December 2020 and 31 December 2021.
+These have been prepared in accordance with Belgian generally accepted accounting principles.

+The balance sheets and income statements for the financial year ended 31 December 2020 have been extracted from the relevant Guarantor's financial statements which were filed with the NBB (and were translated from Dutch to English).
 In the event of any conflict or inconsistency between the terms of the English translations of these financial statements and the original versions prepared in Dutch, the Dutch versions shall prevail.